 Trinity Water Supply Facilities: This project will increase the production and treatment capacity of NBU's Trinity Wellfield and Water Treatment Plant.
-It includes the drilling of four new Trinity Aquifer production wells, an expansion of the existing Treatment Plant from 3.75 to 7.5 million gallons per day MGD, a new 1.5 MG ground storage tank, and an upgrade to the existing pump station.
-Project completion is expected in 2024.
+It includes three new Trinity Aquifer production wells, an expansion of the existing Treatment Plant from 3.75 to 7.5 million gallons per day MGD, a new 1.5 MG ground storage tank, and an upgrade to the existing pump station.
+Project completion is expected in 2025.

 NBU Surface Water Treatment Plant Expansion: The NBU Surface Water Treatment Plant currently has the capacity to treat 8 MGD of Guadalupe River surface water for drinking water purposes.
 Expansion of the plant to 16 MGD will allow NBU to use its available firm yield water rights in the Guadalupe River to serve NBU customers.
-Detailed design is complete; however, construction has been delayed to 2026 through 2028.
-New Braunfels Utilities is continuing permitting discussions with the City and TCEQ.
+Detailed design was completed in 2021; however, construction has been delayed to 2026 through 2028.
+A design update is ongoing to prepare for the upcoming permitting and construction.

-GCWSP: The first phase of the GBRA Carrizo Groundwater Supply Project will extract and deliver to NBU treated groundwater from the Carrizo Well Field in Gonzales County.
-Water will be transported from the treatment plant, located in Gonzales County, via a 40-mile water pipeline to a delivery point in the NBU service area.
-New Braunfels Utilities has contracted for 8,000 AFY, with delivery scheduled to begin in 2024.
+GCWSP: The first phase of the GBRA Carrizo Groundwater Supply Project extracts and delivers to NBU treated groundwater from the Carrizo Well Field in Gonzales County.
+Water is transported from the treatment plant, located in Gonzales County, via a 40-mile water pipeline to a delivery point in the NBU service area, the Weltner Pump Station.
+New Braunfels Utilities has contracted for 8,000 AFY, and delivery began in mid-2024.